Part of a fact sheet series related to Key changes under the new Commission Act and Rules

 On each day of the site visit there is to be a site meeting between one of the quality assessors and the provider to discuss the progress of the visit.
 This does not preclude all quality assessors on site from attending the meeting.

-For every quality review of a home service the quality assessors must prepare a written interim report about the service, which is given to the Commissioner within 7 days after the last site visit is completed.
+For every quality review of a home service the assessment team must prepare an interim quality review report about the service, which is given to the Commissioner within 7 days after the last site visit is completed.

-The Commissioner, as soon as practicable after receiving the interim report, must give it to the home service provider.
+The Commissioner, as soon as practicable after receiving the interim quality review report, must give it to the home service provider.

-The home service provider will continue to have 14 days to provide a written response from receipt of the interim report.
+The home service provider will continue to have 14 days to provide a written response from receipt of the interim quality review report.

-While the 20 day time frame will continue to apply to provision of the final report to the provider, the final report will now include:
+While the 20 day timeframe will continue to apply to provision of the final quality review report to the provider, the final quality review report will now include:

-- a timetable for improvement, where non-compliance with the standards has been found
+- a timetable for improvement, where non-compliance with the Quality Standards has been found

 - arrangements for assessment contacts with the service.